 Ganglion cysts can often be diagnosed with a simple physical exam.
 Using a needle to draw out the fluid from a ganglion cyst on the back of the hand will cause a recurrence of the mass about 50% of the time and is not recommended for ganglions on the palm as the nerves and arteries may be attached to the cyst.
 Ganglion cysts can be fixed most frequently by surgically removing the mass.

 Giant Cell Tumor of the Tendon Sheath

 The second most common tumor of the hand is the Giant Cell Tumor of the Tendon Sheath.
 This is a firm mass that can arise anywhere in the hand, usually near a joint or a ligament.
 If attached to a tendon, the tumor will move back and forth with finger motion.
 These masses are benign, are not normally painful, but can grow quite large.
 It’s necessary to completely remove the tumor through surgery or the tumor can reoccur.

 Other hand lesions include certain (benign) tumors of the lining of the nerve (Schwannoma) as well as a condition called Dupuytren’s Disease in which the tissue of the palm develops excess fibrous tissue and forms lumps and tight bands under the skin.
 For proper diagnosis and treatment of these lesions, you’ll need to see a specially trained hand surgeon.
 These masses usually involve critical structures in the hand such as nerves and tendons.

 We recommend consulting with a hand specialist to properly diagnose and treat any lump or bump on the hand.
-Dr. Sohel Islam is a trained hand specialist and surgeon at Advanced Specialty Care and treats patients of all ages in Danbury, CT and Ridgfield, CT.
+Dr. Sohel Islam and Dr. Stacey June are trained hand specialists and surgeons at Advanced Specialty Care.
+They offer appointments in our Danbury, CT, New Milford, CT and Ridgfield, CT offices.